AI-Hypercomputer/maxtext/README.md

 MaxText is a **high performance**, **arbitrarily scalable**, **open-source**, **simple**, **easily forkable**, **well-tested**, **batteries included** LLM written in pure Python/Jax and targeting Google Cloud TPUs.
 MaxText typically achieves 55% to 60% model-flop utilization and scales from single host to very large clusters while staying simple and "optimization-free" thanks to the power of Jax and the XLA compiler.

 MaxText aims to be a launching off point for ambitious LLM projects both in research and production.
 We encourage users to start by experimenting with MaxText out of the box and then fork and modify MaxText to meet their needs.
-If you're additionally interested in contributing to the community, need support or just want to get in touch, [learn more](#contributions-and-bug-reports).

 # Table of Contents